jgratha/shorten/README.md

 ## What would I have added with more time?

-- Some measures to prevent redirect loops
+- Some investigation and measures to prevent redirect loops
-- Some investigation to prevent generating existing shortcodes
+- Some investigation and a solution to prevent generating existing shortcodes

 ## Sources used

-- The project structure is inspired by the Flask mega tutorial by Miguel Grinberg
+- The project structure is inspired by [the Flask mega tutorial by Miguel Grinberg]()
-- The shortcode generator uses
+- The shortcode generator uses [the shortuuid package](https://github.com/skorokithakis/shortuuid)
-- The shortcode regex validator was inspired by
+- The shortcode regex validator was inspired by [this stackoverflow answer](https://stackoverflow.com/questions/57011986/how-to-check-that-a-string-contains-only-a-z-a-z-and-0-9-characters/57012038)
-- The url validator was inspired by, the django implentation
+- The url validator was inspired by [this stackoverflow answer](https://stackoverflow.com/questions/7160737/how-to-validate-a-url-in-python-malformed-or-not)
-- The errorhandler was inspired by
+- The errorhandler was inspired by https://flask.palletsprojects.com/en/1.1.x/errorhandling/ and https://flask.palletsprojects.com/en/1.1.x/patterns/apierrors/